AWegnerGitHub/awegnergithub.github.io-content/2015_03_12_zephyr-the-bot-that-watches-for-low-quality-vote-requests.md

 ### Upgrade to utilize web sockets

 Originally, Zephyr used the [`watch`][16] method when monitoring a room.
 This method would long poll the room.
 It turns out that this is pretty unreliable.
-I'd get multiple errors through out the week, ranging from `Connection Aborted` errors to random `404` messages.
+I'd get multiple errors throughout the week, ranging from `Connection Aborted` errors to random `404` messages.
 The solution has been to switch to [`watch_socket`][17].
 The only time I've had problems since this switch is when the Stack Exchange web sockets go down.
 This saves a lot of restarts to get everything up and running again.